-Appropriate national phytosanitary legislation is a basic requirement for supporting activities of a surveillance programme.
-National legislation should have clear provisions related to powers, authority and responsibilities regarding surveillance.
+Appropriate national phytosanitary legislation and policies or official procedures are basic requirements for supporting activities of a surveillance programme.
+National legislation should have clear provisions related to assignment of authority, financial resources and responsibilities to appropriate administrative levels.

-Legislation should ensure the following.
+Legislation, policies or official procedures should ensure the following:.

-It provides authority and responsibility to the NPPO and authorized entities for all surveillance activities (e.g. the right to enter premises, inspect, take samples) in support of the IPPC Article IV.2(b), which requires NPPOs to be responsible for the surveillance of plants to report the occurrence, outbreak and spread of pests.
+It provides legal authority and responsibility to the NPPO and authorized entities for all surveillance activities (e.g. the right to enter premises, inspect, take samples) in support of the IPPC Article IV.2(b), which requires NPPOs to be responsible for the surveillance of plants

+to establishment and maintain diagnostic facilities or provide appropriate access to up-to-date diagnostic services,

+to ensure mandatory domestic reporting to the NPPO on detection or suspected presence of targeted pests as well as pests new to an area, host or pathway to report the occurrence, outbreak and spread of pests.
 Authority and responsibility should be supported by formal pest exclusion mechanisms to prevent the introduction of pests of phytosanitary concern entering the country, as well as to prevent pest movement into endangered areas such as pest free areas (PFAs), areas of low pest prevalence (ALPPs) and areas that are under official control.

-Provincial or state legislation, where appropriate, is consistent with and supports national legislation to avoid impediments to implementation of surveillance activities.
+Surveillance policies should also cover responsibilities related to administration, finance and governance within the NPPO, including funding for surveillance activities, procedures for surveillance deliverables as well as training and qualification of personnel.Provincial or state legislation, where appropriate, is consistent with and supports national legislation to avoid impediments to implementation of surveillance activities.

 Provisions are made for third party institutions and personnel acting on behalf of the NPPO, for example: